 How to plan a dog-friendly wedding

-1. View the day from your dog's perspective
+1. Look at the day from your dog's point of view

 Download an example day plan and create your own PDF 98 KB

-2. Make them a cosy den at the venue where they can relax undisturbed if necessary
+2. Make them a cosy den at the venue where they can relax, undisturbed

-3. Have people your dog knows and trusts care for them throughout the day
+3. Have people your dog knows and trusts on hand to help look after them

-5. Preparation and practice make perfect - so include some dog training in your wedding planning!
+5. Practice makes perfect - so include some dog training in your wedding planning!

-6. Be mindful that your dog might get more and more excited or overwhelmed during they day...
+6. Be mindful that your dog might get increasingly excited or overwhelmed during the day...

-Situation stacking is where often short-lived and completely separate situations that a dog experiences – whether fun and exciting or worrying and stressful – happen in succession so that all the feelings of excitement or worry stack up and up until suddenly the dog appears to become overwhelmed and completely unable to relax.
+Situation-stacking is where short-lived and separate situations happen in quick succession.
+For your pooch, all the feelings of excitement or worry stack up until they are completely overwhelmed and unable to relax.